Japan Azumi: yen, Nikkei moves don't reflect fundamentals

 Asked about the yen’s rise, he said: “It’s a little speculative, and I will keep close watch to see if speculators’ moves become one-sided.”

-The dollar fell to a 3-1/2 month low below 78.86 yen as investors favored the yen, the currency of the world’s largest creditor nation despite a mountain of debt.
+The dollar fell to a 3-1/2 month low below 78.86 yen as investors favoured the yen, the currency of the world’s largest creditor nation despite a mountain of debt.

 Japan’s Nikkei share average fell sharply in early trade, with exporters hurt by the yen’s strength and risk aversion heightened after Spain and Italy appeared increasingly unable to finance their own debt.